 MN Nursing: 4 Reasons Why It's Great to Be an RN in Minnesota

-The nursing profession is growing, and if you’ve got the right mix of head and heart to take on this career, you could fill the demand currently underway in healthcare—an industry adding more jobs than any other in the coming years, according to the Bureau of Labor Statistics.1
+The nursing profession is growing, and if you’ve got the right mix of head and heart to take on this career, you could help fill the demand currently underway in healthcare— an industry adding more jobs than any other in the coming years, as projected by the Bureau of Labor Statistics (BLS).1

 There’s a lot to love about being a nurse in the Land of 10,000 Lakes.
-Take a look at a few of the perks these Minnesota nurses enjoy.
+Take a look at a few of the perks Minnesota nurses can expect.

-All over the U.S., demand for nurses is growing more than twice as fast as the national average rate for all occupations.1 With aging baby boomers needing more medical attention, and seasoned nurses facing retirement, the nursing profession is projected to continue growing in the coming years.
+It’s a nationwide trend that nurses are in demand.
+With aging baby boomers needing more medical attention and seasoned nurses facing retirement, the nursing profession is projected to continue growing in the coming years.
 This is especially true for nurses in Minnesota.

 Here’s some good news for nurses in the North Star State: the Minneapolis-St. Paul metropolitan area was ranked as one of the nation’s top-ten locations for nursing employment levels, joining the ranks of other major hubs such as Los Angeles, New York, Boston and Chicago.
-These areas all have high employment levels of nurses, reports the Bureau of Labor Statistics.2
+These areas all have high employment levels of nurses, as reported by the BLS.2

-2. Minnesota is home to the Mayo Clinic & other impressive healthcare companies
+2. Minnesota is home to renowned healthcare companies

-Rochester, MN, has one of the highest concentrations of nurses in all of the U.S.—undoubtedly due to the presence of the prestigious Mayo Clinic, a hallmark of the medical community since 1889.2 Since its beginnings, the Mayo Clinic sought to provide the best care while also committing to medical research and education.
+The most prestigious of these is Rochester’s Mayo Clinic, a hallmark of the medical community since 1889.
+Since its beginnings, the Mayo Clinic sought to provide the best care while also committing to medical research and education.
 Last year they treated over a million patients from all over the world.
 It was also ranked as the nation’s top hospital by U.S. News & World Report.

 - Sanford Health